gcdevops/strategie-devops-strategy/Content/MandateProposals/ArushiProposal.md

 Examples of new/emergent services:
 -	Skills accreditation:  To compete with the global workforce, giving standard accreditation to Canadian skills may ease the workforce recognition at a global stage.
 It also helps in creating a Canadian brand in different industries
 -	Social and corporate influence: It is nearly impossible to foresee social and corporate influence on Canadians lives in the coming future.
 Emergence of digital value chain, commoditisation of many skills/services and pervasiveness of data-centric applications are influencing human choices and needs.
 Sharing of data among government, businesses and individuals may seem natural and need of the hour.
 Government role in such a place may give rise to new services to individuals and businesses.
 -	Future anticipation: With perceived wide scale adoption of AI and other technologies, there would a general displacement in the nature of work.
 This may require the citizens to retrain or learn new skills.
 ESDC can play a huge role in allaying the fears of citizens by anticipating their training and well-being needs through data-centric applications.

+To work on:

+Mainstream economics has worked on the theory of scarcity … and now with the abundance of information around there is a shift seen in the commoditization of the digital goods/services … An economic system of abundance
+Universal access to information –
+Employment and education pegged on skills and interests … new challenges may emerge such as job polarisation or wage inequality or outdated skill set of a group of people or sudden demand fluctuation -- labour mobility -^bridge from work to work major structural changes to the economy economic growth and employment rate
+The population is growing and its life expectancy is increasing.
+At the same time, the cost of health care and care for the elderly will continue to grow and cause pressure to create solutions for proactive health care and disease prevention.
+Artificial intelligence and other technologies facilitate many opportunities for developing new solutions.
+At the same time, we can significantly improve the efficiency of healthcare pro-cesses as well as support the work of doctors and healthcare staff.
+Finland has internationally unique healthcare data resources, the correct and appropriate utilisation of which will facilitate the development of unique solutions for the global market as well as for improving human wellbeing.
+Wellbeing is a rapidly growing market in western countries: there is a need for solutions that can support the wellbeing of people on a more extensive scale and proactively intervene in less acute phenomena that hinder people's wellbeing, such as social exclusion.
+… employment training  …  businesses are given money to hire an unemployed person to train … pedagogical initiatives Regulatory sandbox
+Joint contribution for companies to work with government--- This work will also aim to ensure the adoption of the public sector’s new cooperation models, -- Public administration’s structure, division of power and resources will no longer be able to respond to changing global problems.
+Centres of applied sciences –- mitacs program social cohesion and open debate between different population groups Various data must function together – “A neural network study will be launched as part of the Joint Metadata and Information Management (YTI) programme.
+The study will look into the ability of artificial intelligence to create the semantic interoperability of data in place of manual determination work and symbolic modelling.” – Data for public interest … India: a National AI Marketplace to increase market discovery and reduce time and cost of collecting data, and a number of initiatives to help the overall workforce acquire skills….
+Strategically, the government wants to establish India as an “AI Garage,” meaning that if a company can deploy an AI in India, it will then be applicable to the rest of the developing world.
+Worldwide megatrends also create many opportunities for the utilisation and application of artificial intelligence.
+The best way to gain access to these is via public-private partnerships, in other words, via cooperation between the private and public sectors.